9 Forex Social Networks You Should Use

 Best social media sites for forex brokers

-Recruiting new traders is one of the most important tasks for forex brokers.
-Social media platforms are one place where you can meet and interact with potential clients.
-In a 2018 survey, over 80% of financial advisors report using social media for their businesses, and 47% say social media is a very significant part of their marketing efforts.
+Recruiting new traders is a central priority for forex brokers, and social media platforms can be good pipelines for potential clients.
+In a 2018 survey, over 80% of financial advisors reported using social media for their businesses, and 47% called social media a very significant part of their marketing efforts.

 We’ve written about how to find forex clients before.
-In that post, we talked about what kinds of content you can share on social media to attract clients.
-Today, we’re covering websites you should use to publish your content, connect with leads, find IBs, and learn about what others in the forex industry are doing.
+Here, we’re covering nine websites or platforms we recommend for publishing content, connecting with leads, finding IBs, and learning about what others in the forex industry are doing.

 LinkedIn is a professional network and might be most useful if you want to attract business professionals as clients.
 You can publish videos, blog posts, and trading analyses on LinkedIn, which will all help you attract the attention of your target audience and further show your firm as a thought leader.
 However, you don’t have to do so.